-a.
-Global housing goals can be achieved through the adoption and enforcement of a comprehensive housing framework
+A. Global housing goals can be achieved through the adoption and enforcement of a comprehensive housing framework

-The achievement of global housing goals will be possible through programmatic attention to five dimensions: an integrated housing framework, inclusive housing, affordable housing, adequate housing, and informal settlement upgrading.
-III

-- i.
-Integrated Housing Framework: the embedding of housing into urban plans and both citywide and national sectoral investment strategies (as they relate to urban services, land use, transportation and environmental sustainability) to improve livability and accessibility within urban areas; - ii.
-Inclusive Housing: the commitment to support participatory processes, fair housing policies, and to address housing for special needs groups; - iii.
-Affordable Housing: the adoption of policies and measures to improve affordability of home ownership; subsidy policies to enable low-income households to rent or own adequate housing; revenue and capital generating policies, and mechanisms that limit property speculation; - iv.
-Adequate Housing: measures that provide for habitability (protection from natural elements, hazards, and disease), access to basic services (including to water, sanitation, lighting, electricity, and garbage disposal), legal right to secure tenure (including compliance with a continuum of land rights, promotion of gender-equal land rights, and prohibition of housing discrimination and forced eviction); and - v.
-Informal Settlement Upgrading: support of neighborhood upgrading programs and protection of incremental housing.

-Operationalizing these five dimensions will require respect for rule of law, democratic structures, appropriate legal frameworks, accountability and co-operation between all relevant actors.
+- 2. The achievement of global housing goals will be possible through programmatic attention to five dimensions: an integrated housing framework, inclusive housing, affordable housing, adequate housing, and informal settlement upgrading.3 - (a) Integrated housing framework: the embedding of housing into urban plans and both citywide and national sectoral investment strategies (as they relate to urban services, land use, transportation and environmental sustainability) to improve livability and accessibility within urban areas; - (b) Inclusive housing: the commitment to support participatory processes, fair housing policies, and to address housing for special needs groups; - (c) Affordable housing: the adoption of policies and measures to improve affordability of home ownership; subsidy policies to enable low-income households to rent or own adequate housing; revenue and capital generating policies, and mechanisms that limit property speculation; - (d) Adequate housing: measures that provide for habitability (protection from natural elements, hazards, and disease), access to basic services (including to water, sanitation, lighting, electricity, and garbage disposal), legal right to secure tenure (including compliance with a continuum of land rights, promotion of genderequal land rights, and prohibition of housing discrimination and forced eviction); and - (e) Informal settlement upgrading: support of neighbourhood upgrading programmes and protection of incremental housing. - 3.
+Operationalizing these five dimensions will require respect for rule of law, democratic structures, appropriate legal frameworks, accountability and cooperation between all relevant actors.
 Nuanced understanding of the local conditions of poverty and of low-income settlements will be essential.

-b.
-A substantial amount of capital needs to be mobilized to significantly reduce the global housing deficit access for all to adequate, safe and affordable housing and basic services and upgrade slums."
-Based on a methodology applied to estimate the cost of upgrading for the UN Millennium Development Goals (MDGs)^{iv}, an estimated \$929 billion will be needed to improve the housing of all 881 million current residents in inadequate housing in cities.
-Improving the dwellings of just 20 percent of these residents, or 176.2 million people, would require a total of \$185.9 billion (a more complete analysis is provided in Section 5.3 and Annex III).
+B. A substantial amount of capital needs to be mobilized to significantly reduce the global housing deficit

+4. The global capital dedicated to housing is woefully insufficient to realize the Sustainable Development Goal to "ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums."
+Based on a methodology applied to estimate the cost of upgrading for the United Nations Millennium Development Goals, an estimated \$929 billion will be needed to improve the housing of all 881 million current residents in inadequate housing in cities.